aws/aws-cli/awscli/examples/greengrass/create-group-version.rst

         "Version": "e10b0459-4345-4a09-88a4-1af1f5d34638"
     }

-For more information, see `How to Configure Local Resource Access Using the AWS Command Line Interface <https://docs.aws.amazon.com/greengrass/latest/developerguide/lra-cli.html>`__ in the *AWS IoT Greengrass Developer Guide*.
+For more information, see `Overview of the AWS IoT Greengrass Group Object Model <https://docs.aws.amazon.com/greengrass/latest/developerguide/deployments.html#api-overview>`__ in the *AWS IoT Greengrass Developer Guide*.